-Highland is pleased to offer in-person group tours for adult learners.
+Highland is pleased to offer group tours for adult learners.
 Groups will be led by one of our expert guides for a 30 minute outdoor history walk, which includes the site of the recently discovered 1799 Main House.
 Participants will learn the significance of Highland and its enslaved and free occupants, as well as how recent archaeological discoveries have upturned the understanding of this plantation.
-Following the outdoor history walk, guides will accompany participants for a self-guided tour of the 1818 Guesthouse and interior exhibit spaces.
+Following the outdoor history walk, guides will accompany participants for a self-paced visit of the 1818 Guesthouse and interior exhibit spaces.
 Allow time for independent exploration of the grounds, original outbuildings, and the museum shop.

 Time: Allow for 90 minutes